Free TEAS Practice Test

 One great way to prepare is by taking a practice test.
 This will help you learn more about the exam and what to expect.

 After taking some practice exams, you can reevaluate where you stand.
 You may feel comfortable with the material, or you may feel like you need more prep.
-See our reviews of the best TEAS prep courses if you want something more in-depth.

 The TEAS test is a total of 209 minutes.
 Students are given the following time limits on each section of the TEAS: